webyneter/python-humble-utils/docs/project-makefile.rst

 .. include:: ./includes/execution_context_notice.rst

-To facilitate smooth development worflow, we provide a ``Makefile`` defining a number of convenience commands.
+To facilitate smooth development workflow, we provide a ``Makefile`` defining a number of convenience commands.

 * ``clean`` running